 Are protein powders really necessary?
 I’ve grappled with this question for a while, and after reviewing hundreds of sports nutrition food diaries, I’ve concluded that a large percentage of the athletes I have seen do not get enough protein for their activity level.
 This is especially true post-recovery.
-Liquid protein post-workout is extremely effective and efficient at amino acids, protein, and minerals quickly to the muscles.
+Liquid protein post-workout is extremely effective and efficient for amino acids, protein, and minerals quickly to the muscles.

 From my own experimenting, I have continually gone back to using whey protein because I can physically see the difference in my body.
 While you can maintain and repair with proper protein from fish, meat, and eggs, my opinion is that grass-fed whey protein gives you a distinct advantage for recovery and results.
 Plus, it is incredibly convenient for a quick breakfast or when you need something that digests quickly before you workout.
 Here are the best and worst whey protein powders.